 January 23, 2023

 The technologies we rely are increasingly manufactured with complex often groundbreaking material compositions that enable engineers to develop innovative solutions to current connectivity concerns.
 These materials typically possess superior properties to optimize the performance and production of a wide range of applications.
-As Phil Gilchrist, TE's vice president and chief transformation officer for artificial intelligence and sustainable materials, advanced materials are helping address three technology innovation concerns: the increased expectation of mass customization; alternative design solutions; and processes for testing and validating new materials.
+As noted by Phil Gilchrist, TE's vice president and chief transformation officer for artificial intelligence and sustainable materials, advanced materials are helping address three technology innovation concerns: the increased expectation of mass customization; alternative design solutions; and processes for testing and validating new materials.

 “The world is embracing advanced materials to leave the world way better than we met them,” explains Phil.
 Today’s biomaterials can be either natural or synthetic and composed of numerous substances, including metals, ceramics, and polymers.
 Some examples of biomaterials include titanium and stainless steel, which are commonly used in joint replacements.
 Another is polyethylene, which is used in artificial heart valves.